Departmental Funding & Student Award Payments

 The Cost of Attendance will be displayed on your Financial Aid Offer in ConnectCarolina.
 You can view your total aid from the Financial Aid Offer to determine if it meets the total Cost of Attendance listed in your aid offer.

-• Financial need is determined based on your FAFSA application and your estimated family contribution (EFC).
-We use the cost of attendance (COA) and subtract your EFC to determine your financial need.
+- Financial need is determined based on your FAFSA application and your Student Aid Index (SAI).
+We use the cost of attendance (COA) and subtract your SAI to determine your financial need.
 Financial need can be met with need-based aid which includes the following types of aid: Pell Grants, Subsidized Loans, Work-Study, University Loans, State Grants, and University Grants.

 Training Grant FAQs

-Federal, state, or need based institutional aid awarded by the Office of Scholarships & Student Aid may be reduced such that the total aid (with the addition of the training grant) does not exceed the cost of attendance or financial need.
+However, federal, state, or institutional aid awarded by the Office of Scholarships & Student Aid may be reduced so that the total aid (with the addition of the training grant) does not exceed the cost of attendance.

 Tax liability is based on many factors for each individual, the University cannot speak definitively on tax liability each student.